 If you feel calm and at peace – feeling sleepy is very natural.
 You don’t have to fight it, it just happens.

 How do you use a weighted sleep mask?

 A weighted sleep mask is essentially the same as any other type of sleep mask, it’s just weighted.
 This weighted mask from nodpod, for example, contains microbeads.

 The nodpod mask starts with two layers on the outside.
-One side is made of jersey cotton, for a cooler feel; the other side is made of microfleece for a warmer feel.
+One side is jersey cotton, for a cooler feel; the other side is microfleece for a warmer feel.

 In the middle of the mask are four equally shaped pods filled with microbeads which provide the weight.